Powsishan/Pizza-Ordering-Web-App/README.md

    git clone https://github.com/Powsishan/Pizza-Ordering-Web-App.git
 Navigate to the project directory:

-bash

 cd Pizza-Ordering-Web-App

-Install backend dependencies:
+**Install backend dependencies:**

-bash

 cd backend
 npm install

-Install frontend dependencies:
+**Install frontend dependencies:**

-bash

 cd ../frontend
 npm install

 Create a .env file in the backend directory and configure your environment variables, including the MongoDB connection string.

 Usage
 To start both the frontend and backend servers simultaneously, run the following command from the root directory of the project:

-bash

-npm start
+**npm start**
-This command utilizes concurrently to start both servers.
+This command is utilised concurrently to start both servers.
 Open your web browser and go to http://localhost:3000 to view the application.

 Admin Dashboard
 Tech Stack